-2021-2022 Goals Progress Towards 2021-2022 Goals Major Goals for 2023-2024 Strategic Goal • Evaluate the demand for Jet A following the completion of the Runway Extension.
-If sufficient demand exists from users, work to identify a private partner to install and manage it.
+2 2021-2022 Goals Progress Towards 2021-2022 Goals Major Goals for 2023-2024 Strategic Goal following Runway I demand e the demand for Jet A the completion of the Extension.
+If sufficient exists from users, work to a private partner to install age it.
 Approval occurred to allow Cascade Helicopters to distribute Jet A to external Airport customers via fuel truck.
 Cascade provides the airport a monthly report on fuel sales.
-Current demand is minimal.
-Continued monitoring of Cascade's Jet A Fuel sales, if demand increases to a point a permanent facility is needed work to identify a private partner to install and manage it.
-SUSTAINABILITY • Infrastructure upgrades include hangar door replacement, retrofitting existing open hangars and constructing two new hangar rows.
-Pavement maintenance has also been made a high priority.
+Current demand is minimal. • Continued monitoring of Cascade's Jet A Fuel sales, if demand increases to a point a permanent facility is needed work to identify a private partner to install and manage it.
+SUSTAINABILITY hangar do retrofittino and cons rows.
+Pa eture upgrades include oor replacement, g existing open hangars structing two new hangar avement maintenance has n made a high priority.
 Project to be completed in 2022 to replace outdated hangar doors and install doors on one open row of hangars.
 If FAA funds permit, additional enclosure of open hangar rows are planned for the next 4 years.
 FAA funding is programmed to address airfield pavement.
 Breaking ground for 2 new hangar rows being constructed by a developer is scheduled to take place in summer 2022.
-10 SUSTAINABILITY • Work with adjacent properties and the FAA to address obstructions and allow a change to the night restrictions that exist at the Airport.
-Completed in 2021, FAA flight check is schedule in summer 2022 to remove restrictions and complete the process.
+Infrastructure upgrades include, retrofitting existing open hangars, increasing perimeter fence to improve security and addressing aging infrastructure.
+Pavement maintenance continues to be a high priority.
+SUSTAINABILITY the FAA h adjacent properties and to address obstructions v a change to the night ns that exist at the Completed in 2021, FAA flight check is schedule in summer 2022 to remove restrictions and complete the process.
 WELLNESS SUSTAINABILITY

-2021-2022 Goals Progress Towards 2021-2022 Goals Major Goals for 2023-2024 Strategic Goal Work with FAA to determine the steps and work necessary to create a viable instrument approach for the Airport.
-After working with the FAA an improved instrument approach is scheduled to be completed in 2023.
+2021-2022 Goals Progress Towards 2021-2022 Goals Major Goals for 2023-2024 Strategic Goal Work with FAA to detern steps and work necessate create a viable instrument approach for the Airport. iry to After working with the FAA an improved instrument approach is scheduled to be completed in 2023.
 Complete the implementation of the improved instrument approach as approved by FAA in 2022.
-WELLNESS SUSTAINABILITY Continue improvements related to the equity and inclusion goals of the City.
-This includes review of our processes and programs to remove barriers to service for all customers, continuing outreach to under represented groups for Airport events, and continuing involvement in regional and industry efforts to increase diversity within the Aviation industry through internships and participation in WAMA and AAAE organization efforts. • The airport hosted multiple tours to a variety of different groups representing a wide range of ages and backgrounds.
+WELLNESS SUSTAINABILITY Continue improvements the equity and inclusion the City.
+This includes our processes and progremove barriers to service customers, continuing of under represented group Airport events, and continuous events, and continuous events in regional and industry efforts to increadiversity within the Aviat industry through internst participation in WAMA are organization efforts. goals of eview of ams to e for all utreach to s for nuing nd se ion • The airport hosted multiple tours to a variety of different groups representing a wide range of ages and backgrounds.
 The airport continues to hold a yearly airport internship and community events which increase the visibility of the airport to all ages and races.
 City staff has participated in City assessments, training, and other efforts to understand potential sources of disparate treatment of certain segments of the population.
 In addition we are incorporating new hiring practices to encourage more diversity in the workforce.
 Continue improvements related to the equity and inclusion goals of the City.
 This includes review of our processes and programs to remove barriers to service for all customers, continuing outreach to under represented groups for Airport events, and continuing involvement in regional and industry efforts to increase diversity within the Aviation industry through internships and participation in WAMA and AAAE organization efforts.
 CELEBRATION Increase the sustainability of the airport by creating additional revenue streams.
 Realize cost savings by taking advantage of clean energy initiatives when they are available.
 Sustainability Environment